Henry Arthur Blake: Post-Hong Kong

 Blake was appointed Governor of Ceylon at the end of his tenure in Hong Kong in 1903, and he served in that capacity until 1907.
 This was his last post in the Colonial Service.
 A freshly retired Blake impressed George Morrison with his bitterness at not landing a Privy Council sinecure in gratitude for his 41 years' public service.

 The Blakes retired to Myrtle Grove in Youghal, County Cork, where they both died and were buried.

 Personal life

 Blake married twice: Jeannie Irwin in 1862 (she died in 1866), and Edith Bernal Osborne in Ireland, on 7 February 1874 (she was the daughter of MP Ralph Bernal Osborne).
-He had two sons, and one daughter Olive, who married John Bernard Arbuthnot.
+He had two sons Maurice, Arthur, and one daughter Olive, who married John Bernard Arbuthnot.
 During his period as Governor of The Bahamas, a watercolour of his three children, Children Under a Palm, was painted by Winslow Homer.
 The painting was subsequently featured on the BBC TV programme, Fake or Fortune?